Stefanie Scott

 Stefanie Noelle Scott (born December 6, 1996) is an American actress and singer.
 Scott began acting with the comedy film Beethoven's Big Break (2008), and thereafter released her debut extended play New Girl in Town (2009).
 This was followed by a supporting role in the romance film Flipped (2010), which won her a Young Artist Award.
 She played the role of Lexi Reed on Disney Channel's A.N.T.
 Farm (2011–2014), which won her a second Young Artist Award and introduced her to a wider audience.
 While on Disney, she recorded a number of Disney Channel promotional singles, which were released between 2008 and 2012.

 Scott made her foray into mainstream film and television with a voice role in the animated film Wreck-It Ralph (2012), for which she won a BTVA Award.
 She then played the leading role of Quinn Brenner in the horror film Insidious: Chapter 3 (2015)—her highest-grossing film—and co-starred in the musical film Jem and the Holograms (2015), for which she additionally contributed to its soundtrack.
-Her subsequent film roles have consisted of independent features, such as the neo-noir Small Town Crime (2017), the biopic Beautiful Boy (2018), the high-school drama Good Girls Get High (2018) and the thriller Mary (2019).
-She currently leads the Peacock original series The Girl in the Woods (2021).
+Her subsequent film roles have consisted of independent features, such as the neo-noir Small Town Crime (2017), the biopic Beautiful Boy (2018), the high-school drama Good Girls Get High (2018). the thriller Mary (2019) and The Girl in the Woods (2021).

 Early life

-Scott was born in Chicago, Illinois to Jean (née Kipta) and Paul Scott.
+Stefanie Noelle Scott was born on December 6, 1996 in Chicago, Illinois to Diane (née Kipta) and Paul Scott.
 She has two older brothers.
+Scott is of English, Irish, Austrian, Czech, Belarusian, and Swedish descent.
 She lived in Indialantic, Florida and attended Holy Trinity Episcopal Academy, before becoming home schooled in 2010.